romanpauk/dingo/test/matrix/README.md

 ## Generated Sources

-Generated test executables are split by feature.
+Registration test executables are split by feature.
 Implementation and runner sources are split by:

 `feature x feature_case`

 Features with only the default case keep a single source and runner named after the feature.
-Dispatch-heavy features get one source and runner per case, for example `invoke_member_function_pointer.cpp` and `matrix_runner_invoke_member_function_pointer.cpp`.
+Dispatch-heavy features get one source and runner per case.
 The split keeps translation units tied to matrix meaning instead of arbitrary shard numbers, while limiting the amount of template-heavy container and generated test code compiled by one compiler process.

+Invocation has one executable and one source/runner pair per callable.
+Its rows are the filtered product:

+`callable x dependency_provisioning x registration_mode x container`

+Constructor detection has one executable and four semantic source shards split by `backend x detection_mode`.
+Every shard contains the complete constructor-shape axis.
+A fifth shard contains the supported argument-storage and conversion-category combinations.

+Behavioral scenarios retain executables named for their suites and are sharded by scenario.
+A suite may combine registration and scenario sources; for example, `nested_container` keeps native parent resolution in the registration family and adds the standalone cross-parent scenario shards to the same test executable.

 Python selects, validates, names, and shards valid rows.
 Generic row behavior lives in typed C++ policies, while complete behavioral and regression cases live